looplab/eventhorizon/README.md

 # Changes

+### 2015-01-20

+Addded CommandBus that routes commands to handlers.
+This is for upcoming Saga support.
+The dispatcher is now renamed to AggregateCommandHandler and must be added to the CommandBus.
+At the moment Commands have to registered both in the handler and on the bus, this may change in the future.

 ### 2015-01-14

-Add Repository that creates/loads and saves aggregates.
+Added Repository that creates/loads and saves aggregates.
 This needed additional methods in the Aggregate interface.

 Removed the reflection based dispatcher, the code was worse performing and harder to test.
 There was also a bit too much magic going on.
 If you would like it back open an issue for further discussion.